Overview

 - hackerrank.yml should be valid

-If automatic scoring is setup, then:
+If automatic scoring is set up, then:

 - The scoring command should run successfully